ikding/python_code_quality_for_ds/slideshow.md

 ### Why code reviews?

 * Code review is crucial to improve and maintain code quality
-* Testing itself is necessary but not sufficient - someone neds to check the coverage and logic of tests
+* Testing itself is necessary but not sufficient - someone needs to check the coverage and logic of tests
 * Code review help catch more bugs, make code easier to maintain, and encourage knowledge sharing

 <img src="https://imgs.xkcd.com/comics/code_quality_3.png" height="350px"></img>